-1. The effect of Section 8 is to provide members and managers of a UNA with the same protection against vicarious liability for the debts and obligations of the UNA and tort liability imposed on the UNA as the members and managers of a nonprofit corporation would have under the enacting jurisdiction's laws.
-These principles, taken together, constitute what is known as the limited liability doctrine under which a member or manager is personally liable for his or her own tortious conduct under all circumstances and is personally liable for contract liabilities incurred on behalf of the UNA if the member or manager guarantees or otherwise assumes personal liability for the contract or fails to disclose that he or she is acting as the agent for the UNA.
-A member or manager is not otherwise personally liable for the tort or contract liabilities imposed upon the UNA.
-A creditor with a judgment against the UNA must seek to satisfy the judgment out of the UNA's assets but cannot levy execution against the assets of a member or manager.

-The one exception is the alter ego doctrine (also known as the veil piercing doctrine).
-Courts have pierced the corporate veil of nonprofit corporations.
-See Comment, Piercing the Nonprofit Corporate Veil, 66 Marq.
+1 2 Note: This section has no corresponding Principle.
+3 4 SECTION 8.
+LIABILITY.
+5 (a) A debt, obligation, or other liability of an unincorporated nonprofit association, 6 whether arising in contract, tort, or otherwise: 7 (1) is solely the debt, obligation, or other liability of the association; and 8 (2) does not become a debt, obligation, or other liability of a member or manager 9 solely because of the member acts as a member or the manager acts as a manager.
+10 (b) A person's status as a member or a manager of an unincorporated nonprofit 11 association does not prevent or restrict law other than this [act] from imposing liability on the 12 person or the association because of the person's conduct.
+13 Comment 14 15 1.
+The effect of Section 8 is to provide members and managers of a UNA with the same 16 protection against vicarious liability for the debts and obligations of the UNA and tort liability 17 imposed on the UNA as the members and managers of a nonprofit corporation would have under 18 the enacting jurisdiction's laws.
+These principles, taken together, constitute what is known as 19 the limited liability doctrine under which a member or manager is personally liable for his or her 20 own tortious conduct under all circumstances and is personally liable for contract liabilities 21 incurred on behalf of the UNA if the member or manager guarantees or otherwise assumes 22 personal liability for the contract or fails to disclose that he or she is acting as the agent for the 23 UNA.
+A member or manager is not otherwise personally liable for the tort or contract liabilities 24 imposed upon the UNA.
+A creditor with a judgment against the UNA must seek to satisfy the 25 judgment out of the UNA's assets but cannot levy execution against the assets of a member or 26 manager.
+27 28 The one exception is the alter ego doctrine (also known as the veil piercing doctrine).
+29 Courts have pierced the corporate veil of nonprofit corporations.
+See Comment, Piercing the 30 Nonprofit Corporate Veil, 66 Marg.
 L. Rev. 134 (1984); Macaluso v.
-Jenkins, 95 Ill.App.3d 461, 420 N.E.2d 251 (1981)(President of nonprofit corporation who commingled funds of the nonprofit corporation with funds of a corporation he controlled held personally liable for unpaid debts of the nonprofit corporation under the veil piercing doctrine).
-The fact that members of nonprofit corporations for the most part do not have an expectation of financial gain, as compared to shareholders of a for profit corporation, should mean that there will be fewer types of cases than those involving for profit corporations where the veil piecing doctrine will be held to be applicable to nonprofit corporations.
-The same criteria that are applied to piece the veil of nonprofit corporations should be applied in UNA veil piecing cases.
+Jenkins, 95 Ill.App.3d 461, 31 420 N.E.2d 251 (1981)(President of nonprofit corporation who commingled funds of the 32 nonprofit corporation with funds of a corporation he controlled held personally liable for unpaid 33 debts of the nonprofit corporation under the veil piercing doctrine).
+The fact that members of 34 nonprofit corporations for the most part do not have an expectation of financial gain, as compared to shareholders of a for profit corporation, should mean that there will be fewer types of cases than those involving for profit corporations where the veil piecing doctrine will be held to be applicable to nonprofit corporations.
+The same criteria that are applied to pierce the veil of nonprofit corporations should be applied in UNA veil piercing cases.